Goal: Prioritize Features

 Which feature will entice customers to purchase your product?
 Which feature will cause customers to upgrade?
 Which feature will make customers so happy that they’ll ignore or tolerate the features that they wish you would fix or remove?

 Product planners endlessly debate these and other kinds of questions.
 Choosing the right set of features to add to a release often marks the difference between short-term failure or long-term success.
 Unfortunately, too many product planners make this choice without involving the people most affected by it—their customers.
-The Buy a Feature game improves the quality of this decision by asking your customers to help you make it.
+The Buy a Feature collaboration framework improves the quality of this decision by asking your customers to help you make it.

 Create a list of potential features and provide each with a price.
 Just like for a real product, the price can be based on development costs, customer value, or something else.
 Although the price can be the actual cost you intend to charge for the feature, this is usually not required.
 Customers buy features that they want in the next release of your product using play money you give them.
 Make certain that some features are priced high enough that no one customer can buy them.
 Encourage customers to pool their money to buy especially important and/or expensive features.
 This will help motivate negotiations between customers as to which features are most important.